Families First Coronavirus Response Act (FFCRA) benefits small businesses and families

 To be an eligible employer for these credits, you must be a business or tax-exempt organization with 500 employees or less.
 Your employees on leave, temporary leave, or those who are temporary with a continuing relationship count towards your eligibility.
 But any independent contractors you employ don’t count towards that 500-employee rule.

-Also, you need to offer your employees up to 80 hours (or two weeks) of paid sick leave at 100% of their pay.
+Also, you need to offer your employees up to 80 hours (or two weeks) of paid sick leave at 100% of their pay, with a limit of $511 per day ($5,110 total).
 Your employees must use the paid sick leave due to: